 When I started homeschooling my kids a few years ago, some of my friends and family weren’t so sure about it.
 The truth is, not everyone had great things to say.
 As a matter of fact, even strangers felt it necessary to comment on how we choose to educate our kids.
-Fast forward to six years later and “how to start homeschooling” has shot up in search popularity on search engines like Google.
+Fast forward to eight years later and “how to start homeschooling” has shot up in search popularity on search engines like Google.
 This is truly a sign of the times we are in.

 This post is not about convincing you to take the plunge to homeschool your kids.
 Everyone has to make their own decision about what they want for their family, what their kids need and how they will go about achieving that education.
 In the face of the recent pandemic, online learning, distance learning, homeschooling and even in-person learning are real decisions that parents have to consider.

 However, if you’re curious about why we decided to homeschool you should read, Why I Decided to Homeschool Even Though I Was Scared As Crap and maybe it’ll help you decide whether you want to or don’t want to homeschool your child this year.